emerginganalytics/cyberarena/v2/build_files/instructions/student/tefference-escape-room/linux-hardening-instructions.md

 ## Assignment
 Review Gigabyte's Indicators of Compromise and perform the following tasks to secure the operating system.
 Your assignment will be automatically assessed after you complete each activity.
 It may take 1-2 minutes for the assessment to show up.
 1. **Malicious User**: Delete the malicious user account
-> **Hint:** run the command `cat /etc/passwd` to view all users on the system.
+> **Hint:** Run the `cat /etc/passwd` command to view all system users.
 The username is listed before the first colon.
 To delete the user, run `sudo deluser USERNAME` where USERNAME is replaced with the user you want to delete.
 When prompted for a password, use `Let's workout!`
-3. **Privilege Escalation**: Remove the unnecessary privileges added by Gigabyte
+2. **Privilege Escalation**: Remove the unnecessary privileges added by Gigabyte
+> **Hint:** Run `getent groupo sudo` to see the comma-separated users in the sudo group.
+To remove a user from the group, run `sudo deluser USERNAME sudo`.
+Replace USERNAME with the name of the user you wish to remove.
 4. **Malicious Files**: Delete the malicious files added by Gigabyte

 # Gigabyte’s Indicators of Compromise